 |Elevation Change:||+1,931' net elevation gain (+3,424' total roundtrip elevation gain)|

-Despite modest net elevation gains and miles of gentle grades, hikers should anticipate frequent gains and losses which are cumulatively challenging.
-Plan resources accordingly, and allow extra time for the return trip:
+Despite modest net elevation gain and miles of gentle grades, frequent gains and losses are cumulatively taxing.
+Plan accordingly and allow extra time for the return:

 The trail bends sharply east (1.15 miles : 9,895') and laces several small ponds before resuming a due-south course.
 The pace quickens beyond 1.5 miles on a gradual descent to South Rock Creek (2.75 miles : 9,888').
-Once over, it climbs steeply to a signpost guiding you left around the north edge of two large, lily covered ponds (3.0 miles : 10,074').
-Scan the area for moose, one of many likely places to see them on this trail.
+Once over, it climbs steeply to a signpost pointing left around the north edge of two large, lily covered ponds (3.0 miles : 10,074').

-The Willow Lakes Trail shifts frequently in a thinning forest where lingering snow, runoff and overgrowth may obscure portions of the trail at various times of year.
-Remain vigilant on the transition through treeline, especially while crossing a wide pool along North Willow Creek (7.8 miles : 11,214') and skirts a large pond (8.0 miles : 11,237') to big views of Red Peak (13,189') and the serrated wall of Zodiac Ridge.
+The Willow Lakes Trail shifts frequently in a thin forest where snow, runoff and overgrowth may obscure it at various times of year.
+The trail crosses a wide pool along North Willow Creek (7.8 miles : 11,214') and skirts a large pond (8.0 miles : 11,237') to big views of Red Peak (13,189') and the serrated wall of Zodiac Ridge.

-The trail banks and rolls through an expanding alpine landscape to Willow Lake #1 (8.2 miles :11,247'), the smallest of the three.
-It's a short scramble to its cluttered shore, something you might skip in favor of views across the entire lake basin from the main trail a short distance ahead.
+It rolls through an expanding alpine landscape to Willow Lake #1 (8.2 miles :11,247'), the smallest of the three.
+It's a short scramble to its cluttered shore, something you might skip in favor of views across the entire basin from the main trail a short distance ahead.

-Still, those with time may opt to follow the west shore and climb its inlet to reach the outlet area of Lake #2, which offers the most complete view of this deceptively large lake, and one that's not possible from the main trail (it's worth noting that Willow Lake #2 is hemmed tightly by Red Peak, which limits exploration).
+Still, those with time may opt to follow the west shore and climb the inlet to reach the outlet area of Lake #2, which has a complete view of this deceptively large lake, and one that's not possible from the main trail (Willow Lake #2 is hemmed by Red Peak, which limits exploration).

 - N39 42.329 W106 10.199 — .4 miles : Gore Range Trail junction - turn left